Gaetz/docs.monogame.github.io/articles/tutorials/building_3d_games/07_a_moving_enemy/index.md

 description: Make the enemy enter the game, wait and exit.
 ---

-# Step 7: Enemy phases - Introduction
+# Step 7: Enemy phases

 We will now start to code one of the pleasure of shooters: the enemy choregraphy.
 In this chapter, we will focus on one enemy: it will enter the game, wait for a few seconds, and then exit.
 We will be able to choose which "side" of the screen the enemy will enter or exit by : left side, right side, bottom side, top side, player's back, horizon.
 This will be the first step to create a more complex system: waves of enemies coming and going.